Can Static Black Holes in Massive Gravity Serve as Candidates for Aschenbach-Like Phenomena?: Black holes in Massive Gravity: Advantages and disadvantages

-As can be seen in Fig. (\ref{10}), since in this model the $\gamma$ parameter will have a significant effect on the gravitational behavior of the model, in such a way that small values (e.g. $\gamma<0.6686$) will push the model towards extremalization and larger values will lead to black hole behavior, we therefore plot the metric function in two cases.
+where $\mathcal{S}=\frac{\mathcal{F}}{4}$ and $\mathcal{P}=\frac{\widetilde{\mathcal{F}}}{4}$, respectively, are a true scalar, and a pseudoscalar and $\mathcal{F}=F_{\mu \nu }F^{\mu \nu }$ is the Maxwell invariant.
+Also $\Lambda $, is the cosmological constant, $M$ and $\gamma $ are mass and the dimensionless parameter (which is known as the ModMax's parameter).As can be seen in Fig. (\ref{10}), since in this model the $\gamma$ parameter will have a significant effect on the gravitational behavior of the model, in such a way that small values (e.g. $\gamma<0.6686$) will push the model towards extremalization and larger values will lead to black hole behavior, we therefore plot the metric function in two cases.

 As shown in Fig. (\ref{11}), depending on the parametric choices, the structure exhibits black hole behavior only when the mass of the graviton component approaches the mass of the model.
 Otherwise, varying the parameters has practically no effect, leaving the model in a singularity state without a horizon.